6 Ways to Overcome a Difficult Workout

 4. Remember why you started.

 Why did you show up for your workout?
 Chances are it wasn’t so your health could remain the same — it’s because you wanted to change for the better.
 “Think about why you started when a workout starts to feel hard,” says Tamir.
-“The struggle and difficult exercise are what create the results and help you achieve the goals you set out to reach.”
+“The struggle and difficult exercise are what create the results and help you work towards your goals.”

 MUST READ: How Exercise Today Affects Your Health Tomorrow